This article may contain affiliate links. If you buy some products using those links, I may receive monetary benefits. See affiliate disclosure here

 Beginners often complain that W3TC is challenging to set up due to the sheer number of options available.
 However, you need not touch any of those advanced settings to get a performance boost.

-W3 Total Cache GTmetrix
+- See also: W3 Total Cache Recommended Settings

 WP Fastest Cache